Nicolassaint/ece-webapp-saint-chopin/README.md

   ![article_modification](./Assets/article_modification.png)

   We can edit an article that we have written.
-We can change tittle and content of this article.
+We can change tittle and content of this article using our same WYSIWYG component.

   The source code of this feature is in [id.js](/Blog-ECE/pages/updatearticles/[id].js)